DevExpress-Examples/blazor-style-migration/readme.md

 }
 ```

-In v22.2, use the following CSS rule:
+In v22.2, use the following CSS rules:

 ```css
 .customPopup .dxbl-popup-header-button .dxbl-image {